Franklin lobbies for transfer portal changes as Penn State loses Pribula during playoff run

 STATE COLLEGE, Pa.
 (AP) — Penn State coach James Franklin hopes college football players soon won’t have to make the same decision as backup quarterback Beau Pribula.

 The sophomore, who played a key role in No. 5 Penn State’s first run to the College Football Playoff, won’t be a part of the team’s quest for a national championship that begins against SMU at Beaver Stadium on Saturday.
-He’s decided to enter the NCAA’s transfer portal.
+He has decided to enter the NCAA transfer portal.

 By rule, players looking to transfer must enter the portal by Dec.
 28. They cannot do so again until April 16, 2025.
-That timeframe is not ideal, Franklin said.
+That timeframe — approved in October in a move that reduced the window by 15 days after earlier complaints from coaches — is not ideal, Franklin said.
+Last week, Marshall pulled out of a bowl game after too many of its players hit the portal.

 Pribula wants to spend his last two years of eligibility as a starter and knows he’d likely have to wait at least another year in Happy Valley with starter Drew Allar returning for his senior year next season.

-Waiting until April to transfer would’ve left Pribula with fewer options and less time to adjust to a new team as most programs will have signed quarterbacks and be well into spring practices or finished by the portal’s April 25 closing date.
+Waiting until April to transfer would have left Pribula with fewer options and less time to adjust to a new team as most programs will have signed quarterbacks and be well into spring practices or finished by the portal’s April 25 closing date.

 But the native of York, Pennsylvania, also wanted to chase an NCAA championship with the program he dreamed of one day starting for, too.
-Instead, the dual-threat player who chipped in 517 yards of total offense and had a hand in nine total touchdown this season will spend the rest of the month looking for a place to advance his college career.
+Instead, the dual-threat player who chipped in 517 yards of total offense and had a hand in nine total touchdown this season will spend the rest of the month looking for a new program.

 “Beau grew up wanting to come to Penn State his whole life,” Franklin said.
 “This is his dream school and he had a phenomenal career here and I just want everyone to understand that most importantly, and why have we created a system where this guy couldn’t finish the season with his team?”